jakunut453/AirportInfo-CommandLine/README.md

 A Nodejs console application used retrieve data about airports from a file given search parameters

 ## Data
 The data was taken from [openflights.org](https://openflights.org/data.html).
-It contains around 10,000 entries, with each entry
+It contains around 10,000 entries, with each entry containing a

 * Airport ID	Unique OpenFlights identifier for this airport.
 * Name	Name of airport.
 May or may not contain the City name.